dennyzhang/remote-commands-servers/README.md

 You can:
 1. Choose whether to run sequentially or in parallel.
 By default, it's sequential.
 2. When sequential, it will abort immediately if any node has failed.
-Use **--avoid_abort** option to customize it.
+Customize by **--avoid_abort**.

 # Online Usage
 ```